-Transcription jobs generally come in three flavors: medical, legal, and market research.
+Transcription jobs generally come in three types: medical, legal, and market research.
 The latter requires the least amount of study, in terms of familiarizing yourself with the specialized technical language of the field.
 In most instances, transcription jobs are meted out by an agency, which will require you to take a typing test and then set you up with jobs as needed.

 If you can type 60 words a minute or more, and find repetitive work more Zen than dull, data entry jobs might work for you.

-If you have experience as a personal assistant, administrative assistant, or office manager, you can do a similar job for a variety of clients, from the comfort of your own home.
+If you have experience as a personal assistant, administrative assistant, or office manager, you can do a similar job for a variety of clients from the comfort of your own home.
 Virtual assistants provide administrative support over the phone and internet, often working through an agency that connects them with clients.

 Virtual call center jobs are the same gig as the in-person job, minus the trip to the call center.
 One caveat: make sure you know if the company will provide paid training, or if you're supposed to pony up for your own start-up costs.
-The latter scenario could cost you a pretty penny, or turn out to be a scam.
+The latter scenario could cost you a pretty penny or turn out to be a scam.